 - Graduate prepared to enter a wide variety of roles across business functions

 The MBA-MSBA dual degree can be completed in 2.5 years and culminates in the completion of two graduate degree programs.
 Prospective applicants must submit a graduate application to both programs.
 The program is open to students already accepted to the MBA Program, as well as potential students who have not yet applied to the University of Minnesota.
-Students begin their dual degree with MBA coursework, and then start MSBA courses in summer semester of year one.
-Download the MBA-MSBA dual degree curriculum grid for details.
+Students begin their dual degree with MBA coursework, and then start MSBA courses in the summer semester of year one.

 For more information, contact: